How to Migrate Your Database to the Cloud

 - Test the Migration Process: Use a staging environment to test the migration and identify potential issues.

-- Define a Rollback Plan: Prepare a contingency plan to revert to your on-premises database if the migration encounters critical issues.
+- Define a Rollback Plan: Prepare a contingency plan in case the migration doesn’t go as expected.

 Step 5: Execute the Migration